Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Absolutely.
 Lower blepharoplasty is one of the most sought-after procedures by men who wish for a more rested and less aged appearance.
 The technique is adapted to respect masculine characteristics: thicker skin, lower positioned eyebrows, and incisions placed to maintain a naturally masculine appearance.

-What is the investment for lower blepharoplasty?
+What is the cost of lower blepharoplasty?

 Book via WhatsApp